 - a.
 Complete an "Application for Admission" form.
-Mail this application to the Registrar's Office, Auburn University at Montgomery, Montgomery, Alabama 36109, no later than August 15, 1975. - b.
+Mail this application to the Registrar's Office, Auburn University at Montgomery, Montgomery, Alabama 36109. - b.
 Request the college which awarded your baccalaureate degree to forward an official transcript of your record to the Registrar's Office, Auburn University at Montgomery, Montgomery, Alabama, 36109.
 If you have attended any other college or university, official transcripts must also be requested and submitted to the same address.
 (Your personal copies of transcripts are not acceptable.)
-Do not request
+Do not request that the transcript be sent to you, to the Air University, or the Auburn University - Air University Center.
+Your application for admission will not be screened until all transcripts have been received.

-- that the transcript be sent to you, to the Air University, or the Auburn University Air University Center.
-Your application for admission will not be screened until all transcripts have been received. - c.
+c.
 As stated above, applicants must also submit satisfactory scores on the Graduate Record Examination Aptitude Test.
 The test may be taken prior to arrival at Maxwell Air Force Base, but must be completed by the end of the first quarter in the graduate program.
 Arrangements to take the test must be made with the Educational Testing Service, 20 Nassau Street, Princeton, N. J., 08540, or 1947 Center Street, Berkeley, California, 94704.

-Students who plan to enroll in the graduate program are not expected to report to AWC or ACSC ahead of the regular reporting date, but will remain at Maxwell until the middle of July in order to complete the fourth term and the Comprehensive Examination.
+Students who plan to enroll in the graduate program are not expected to report to AWC or ACSC ahead of the regular reporting date.